hslatman/awesome-threat-intelligence/README.md

             <a href="https://exchange.xforce.ibmcloud.com/" target="_blank">XFE - X-Force Exchange</a>
         </td>
         <td>
-            The X-Force Exhange (XFE) by IBM XFE is a free SaaS product that you can use to search for threat intelligence information, collect your findings, and share your insights with other members of the XFE community.
+            The X-Force Exchange (XFE) by IBM XFE is a free SaaS product that you can use to search for threat intelligence information, collect your findings, and share your insights with other members of the XFE community.
         </td>
     </tr>
 </table>